lucasquemelli/Rossman_Store_Sales/README.md

 **Step 07 - Machine Learning Modelling:** testing and comparing Machine Learning models.

+**Step 08 - Hyperparameter Fine Tuning:** determining the optimum parameters for the chosen models.

 # 4. Top 6 Data Insights

 **Hypothesis 4:** Stores with active promotions for longer periods should have higher sales.